Grażyna Brodzińska: Biography

-Brodzińska was born on May 5, 1951, in Cracow, the daughter of director Edmund Wayda and opera singer Irena Brodzińska.
+Brodzińska was born on May 5, 1951, in Kraków, the daughter of director Edmund Wayda and opera singer Irena Brodzińska.
 In 1960s she graduated from Danuta Baduszkowa's Actors Studio in Gdynia.

 Grażyna Brodzińska performed at Musical Theatre in Gdynia (1969–1976) and later at Musical Theatre in Szczecin, Warsaw Operetta and Roma Theatre in Warsaw.
 Since 2002 Brodzińska is an actress of Silesian Operetta in Gliwice.